Meet our amazing team of staff who will be working to bring our vision to life!

 Postdoctoral Research Associate, Centre for Early Mathematics Learning, Loughborough University

 Natalie is a Research Associate in CEML working on Challenge 3 which explores the ways in which children experience learning mathematics.
-Challenge 3 will analyse the interactions children have with others both in the classroom and at home.
+Challenge 3 analyses the interactions children have with others both in the classroom and at home.
 Natalie’s research interests are in talk and social interaction: namely, Conversation Analysis (CA) and Membership Categorisation Analysis (MCA) of interactions in a variety of contexts.

 Venera Gashaj